 - Clear your internet browser’s cache and history list to erase information about the websites you’ve visited.
-Internet Explorer, Modzilla Firefox and Google Chrome are examples of common browsers.
+Safari, Google Chrome, Microsoft Edge, and Mozilla Firefox are examples of common browsers.

 The Assaulted Women’s Helpline provides steps on how you can erase your cache and history list:

 Browsers like Safari, Google Chrome, Microsoft Edge, and Mozilla Firefox are designed to leave traces behind indicating where you’ve been and what you’ve been looking at on the Internet.

 It’s hard to absolutely guarantee that your travels on the Internet can’t be traced at all, but here are some simple things you can do to reduce the chances that someone can look through your computer and find out what you’ve been reading.

 In general, you want to erase two things:

 - Your Cache (this is where the computer stores copies of files you’ve recently looked at with your browser).

 - Your History List (this is a single file containing the addresses of the places you’ve recently visited).